 Bristol Myers Squibb (BMY) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the biopharmaceutical company had gained 2.09% over the past month.
-This has lagged the Medical sector's gain of 3.23% and outpaced the S&P 500's gain of 1.35% in that time.
+Heading into today, shares of the biopharmaceutical company had lost 1.23% over the past month, lagging the Medical sector's gain of 2.36% and the S&P 500's gain of 2.23% in that time.

-Wall Street will be looking for positivity from BMY as it approaches its next earnings report date.
-This is expected to be July 28, 2021.
-The company is expected to report EPS of $1.92, up 17.79% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $11.33 billion, up 11.84% from the prior-year quarter.
+Investors will be hoping for strength from BMY as it approaches its next earnings release, which is expected to be July 28, 2021.
+In that report, analysts expect BMY to post earnings of $1.92 per share.
+This would mark year-over-year growth of 17.79%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.33 billion, up 11.84% from the year-ago period.

 BMY's full-year Zacks Consensus Estimates are calling for earnings of $7.46 per share and revenue of $46 billion.
 These results would represent year-over-year changes of +15.84% and +8.18%, respectively.

-Investors should also note any recent changes to analyst estimates for BMY.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for BMY should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.17% higher within the past month.
-BMY currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.17% higher.
+BMY is currently a Zacks Rank #3 (Hold).

-Also, we should mention that BMY has a PEG ratio of 1.29.
+Meanwhile, BMY's PEG ratio is currently 1.27.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.39 based on yesterday's closing prices.
+The Medical - Biomedical and Genetics industry currently had an average PEG ratio of 1.41 as of yesterday's close.

 To follow BMY in the coming trading sessions, be sure to utilize Zacks.com.